pilathraj/info/english/Readme.md

    - Weekly indicates something that happens once every week.
    - Monthly describes something that happens once every month.
    - Yearly (or annually) describes something that happens once every year.
+- In a conversation, when you agree with someone but want to add more information, you can use **Yes, but...** to continue your point.
+For example:
+   - Person 1: Will you join the team meeting?
+   - Person 2: Yes, but only for the first 30 minutes. - This person agrees, but can't stay the whole time.

 ## Tense
 ### 1. Present Perfect